karllmitchell/Channels-DVR-to-Plex/README.md

 **Set up, first run and the transcode database**

 On this first run (or install script), the code will initialise a database that lists previously transcoded recordings.
-Note that it will by default not transcode any previously recorded shows unless you respond to the DAYS prompt when asked (install script), or you run from the command-line with these options:
+Note that it will by default not transcode any previously recorded shows unless you respond to the DAYS prompt when asked (install script).
+You can reset this database using the command-line with these options:

 `channels-transcoder.sh CLEAR_DB=1 DAYS=N`